 When people tell me they've been to Belgium, they've usually just been to Brussels and/or Bruges.
 Those are great places for sure but limiting yourself to these two cities would do the country injustice.
 There are castles in Belgium to be explored, trails to be walked, memorials to go silent for.

-- Belgium travel: quick facts
+- Belgium travel guide: quick facts

 - Belgian provinces and the capital of Brussels